 alg field denotes the type of algorithm used for signing the token.

-The value you see above specifically represents RSASSA-PKCS1-v1_5 using SHA-256; there are also other possibilities, which are specified and described in the appropriate RFC.
+The value you see above specifically represents RSASSA-PKCS1-v1_5 using SHA-256.
+But there are also other possibilities, which are specified and described in the appropriate RFC.

 The last field,

-kid, stands for key ID – since there may be multiple keys in use by the server, that’s what we’ll later use to identify the correct one.
+kid, stands for key ID – and since there may be multiple keys in use by the server, this is what we’ll be using later to identify the correct one.

-The fields contained herein are referred to by the JWT specification as
+The fields contained here are referred to by the JWT specification as

 The last field is the signature which ensures that the other two parts are not tampered with.
-We’ll use it later to provide actual verification of the token.
+We’ll be using this later to provide actual verification of the token.

 Verifying the token

-Now that we know how the tokens are constructed, we can try to decompose and verify them.
+Now we know how the tokens are constructed, we can try to break them down and verify them.

-Let’s create a skeleton of the trait that’s going to take care of that (note: I’ll be putting entire logic into a single file to avoid unnecessary obfuscation; in a real-life project, you’ll probably want to preserve separation of concerns by extracting some of this code to different traits/classes):
+Let’s create a skeleton of the trait that’s going to take care of this (note: I’ll be putting the entire logic into a single file to avoid unnecessary confusion.
+But in a real-life project, you’ll probably want to preserve the separation of concerns by extracting some of this code to different traits/classes):

 The first step here will be the

-authorize directive, which we’ll later use to secure the appropriate route.
-We start by calling the extractCredentialsdirective, which attempts to retrieve a token from the request’s
+authorize directive, which we’ll be using later to secure the appropriate route.
+We’ll start by calling the extractCredentials directive, which attempts to retrieve a token from the request’s

-If it finds one, we try to verify it and convert it to an instance of Keycloak’s AccessToken, which will be the value extracted by the directive.
-If verification fails or token is missing, we reject the current route.
+If one is found, we’ll try to verify it and convert it to an instance of Keycloak’s AccessToken, which will be the value extracted by the directive.
+If verification fails or a token is missing, we’ll reject the current route.

-We have previously seen that our token has been signed with the RSA algorithm.
+We’ve seen before that our token has been signed with the RSA algorithm.
 As you’re probably aware, RSA is an asymmetric system, so in order to verify the signature we’ll need a public key.
 Where do we get it from?
 That’s easy – from Keycloak itself.

-First, we’ll need to let our service know how it can connect to Keycloak server.
-We do it with the same
+First, we’ll need to let our service know how to connect to the Keycloak server.
+We use the same

-keycloak.json file that we used last time for our frontend app – if you recall, it should be looking akin to this:
+keycloak.json file that we used last time for our front-end app.
+If you recall, it should look something like this:

 src/main/resources directory, and initialize the configuration in